taosdata/taos-connector-odbc/README.md

 The `taos-connector-odbc` supports multiple operating systems, including Windows, Linux, and macOS.

 ## 2. Documentation
-- To use the ODBC connector, please check [Developer Guide](https://docs.tdengine.com/developer-guide/), which includes how an application can introduce the taos-connector-odbc, as well as examples of data writing, querying, and parameter binding across different platforms and environments.
+- To use the ODBC connector, please check [Developer Guide](https://docs.tdengine.com/developer-guide/), which includes how an application can introduce the `taos-connector-odbc`, as well as examples of data writing, querying, and parameter binding across different platforms and environments.
 - For other reference information, please check [Reference Manual](https://docs.tdengine.com/tdengine-reference/client-libraries/odbc/), which includes version history, data types, example programs, API descriptions, and FAQs.
 - This quick guide is mainly for developers who like to contribute/build/test the ODBC connector by themselves.
 To learn more about TDengine, you can visit the official documentation.